-When reporting educational environments for students ages 3 through 5, use the following rules to determine which environment to choose.
-Please note that the order of the categories for students with disabilities ages 3 through 5 does not reflect a continuum from least to most restrictive.
+When reporting educational environments for students in PreK, use the following rules to determine which environment to choose.
+Please note that the order of the categories for students with disabilities in PreK does not reflect a continuum from least to most restrictive.